Skip to main content

 Poverty proofing the future of early years childcare

-Expansion of funded early years childcare must focus on children aged 1 and 2, and be designed to reduce poverty as well as costs.
+Expansion of funded early years childcare in Scotland must focus on children aged 1 and 2, and be designed to reduce poverty as well as costs.

 Executive summary